 top of page

-Kintsugi Bar Necklace.
-Ancient Bog Oak Wood With Inlay Options.
+Kintsugi Bar Necklace Made With Ancient Bog Oak Wood With Fine Silver Inlay

-Kintsugi Bar Necklace.
-Ancient Bog Oak Wood With Inlay Options.
+Kintsugi Bar Necklace Made With Ancient Bog Oak Wood With Fine Silver Inlay

 £75.00Price